MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

    indicates both the step numbers (upper labels) and parent task labels (lower labels).
 Guide tasks and steps are organized into a hierarchy.

-    To change the view from the step level to the task level, first select the chart and then select the **Drill Up** button in the upper right-hand corner of the chart.
+    To change the view from the step level to the task level, first select the chart and then select the **Drill Up** button.

     ![Drill Up button)](media/drill-up-2.PNG "Drill Up button")